microsoft/mu_feature_dfci/DfciPkg/Docs/QemuQ35Pkg/ReadMe.md

     ```

 No parameter means just boot the QemuQ35Pkg virtual system.
-This is the normal way to boot to Windows and test Dfci.
+This is the normal way to boot to Windows and test DFCI.

 With QemuQ35Pkg virtual system up and running, you should see the python remote server window.